Ashly Audio

-Ashly Audio is an American audio equipment company founded by Bill Thompson and Dave Malloy in 1974.
+Ashly Audio, Inc. is an American audio equipment company founded in Upstate New York by Bill Thompson and Dave Malloy in 1974.
 Ashly produces over 40 products, including amplifiers, mixers, equalizers, digital and analog audio processors, for the recording and live sound industries.
 Ashly Audio is a division of Canadian corporate group Exertis | JAM.

 History

 1960-1976

 Ashly Audio, Inc. was started as a live sound reinforcement company until the founders began producing their own equipment.
 The company was named after a founder, Larry Ashley, who did not continue with the company into their era of equipment production when they became a corporation in 1974.

 Demand for the components used in Ashly's mixers caused the company to develop their equipment in a modular fashion.
 Their first successful product came in 1976, when they developed the SC-66 stereo parametric equalizer.
 It was a hit and Ashly changed their focus as a company toward developing modular rack gear.